blqn/simple_csv_filter/README.rst

 ~~~~~~~~~~

 Argument that are passed to **csv.reader** and **csv.writer** methods (`<https://docs.python.org/library/csv.html>`_) through \*\*kwargs.
-The key *out* can be passed to indicate the saveas filename.
+The key *out* can be passed to indicate the saveas filename and *encoding* to define files encoding.

 .. code-block:: none

     [csv]
     out = out.csv
     encoding = UTF-8
+    delimiter = ,

 Filter
 ~~~~~~